Basic Golf Lessons for Beginners

 - With the arms hanging the player can bend from the hips to get the club to the golf ball.

 Too many players bend their knees too much because it is common advice.
 They also reach for the ball with the arms.

-You need to be relaxed, and one of the most helpful tips for the setup is to let my arms hang down from the shoulders as will be explained in the below video.
+A player needs to be relaxed, and one of the most helpful golf setup tips is to let the arms hang down from the shoulders as will be explained in the below video.